 What we cannot forget is that as a species of beings, we are constantly evolving, so no longer does it serve us to say “but we have been eating meat for thousands of years.”
 First of all, the meat was free to live out a normal life, not enslaved and tortured the way it is now and second of all, if we keep looking back at how things were, how are we ever supposed to move forward?

-For me personally the book served such a valuable role as it made me become more conscious of so much more than just the food I eat and my impact on the environment.
+For me personally, the book served such a valuable role as it made me become more conscious of so much more than just the food I eat and my impact on the environment.
 It made me realize that my actions of what I choose to wear or what I choose to see for entertainment also vote one way or the other where the animals are concerned.
 I think we are all aware by now of the faux-pas when it comes to fur coats, but how about our leather coats and shoes?
 How about our down duvets and pillows?
 How about where we choose to take our kids, in terms of zoos, marine parks or the circus?
 Do we ever stop and allow ourselves to know what is happening behind the scenes?

 It is all these things combined that today matter, and matter a lot where the lives of millions of animals are concerned.